Our Mission & Vision

 In December 2009, we took a lease on our current space at 103 Railroad Ave. and purchased it in 2015 with a Federal Grant submitted on our behalf by the Town of St. Michaels.

-Currently, a full-time, paid Executive Director and six, part-time or contractual employees staff the center.
-An additional 100 volunteers—including a Board of Directors, students, parents, and community members—contribute time and skills to further the center's goals, run the Treasure Cove Thrift Shop, and meet community needs.
+SMCC is able to serve, empower, and connect with our neighbors in need with the help of a dedicated staff and volunteers—including a Board of Directors, students, parents, and community members—who contribute time and skills to further the center's goals, run the Treasure Cove Thrift Shop, and meet community needs.

-Funding for the SMCC includes proceeds from the Treasure Cove Thrift Shop, local foundation grants, groups, organizations, fundraising events, and an annual drive organized by the Board of Directors.
+Funding for the SMCC includes proceeds from the Treasure Cove Thrift Shop, and support from local foundation grants, groups, organizations, fundraising events, and an annual fund drive.

 PROGRAMS & SERVICES